 Abscesses are basically a pocket of pus.
 They can feel firm and feverish, or they may feel squishy like a water balloon.

-The most common cause of abscesses in dogs is bites by other animals.
-They can also result from wounds by sharp seeds, nails, burrs, or grass with "stickers” penetrating the skin.
+The most common underlying cause of abscesses in dogs is bites by other animals.
+Sometimes, owners may not know about the animal bites until they see the new lump on their the pet's skin.
+These can also result from wounds by sharp seeds, nails, burrs, or grass with "stickers” penetrating the skin.

 Abscesses are a reason to take your dog to the vet.
-Your vet will evaluate the abscess and probably drain it, flush it with saline solution, and prescribe antibiotics.
+Your vet will evaluate the treatment options for the abscess and probably drain it with a fine needle, flush it with saline solution, and prescribe antibiotics.

 Untreated abscesses can destroy tissues under the skin and cause a systemic fever in your dog even after they have burst and released their foul-smelling contents.
 Abscesses can progress to a condition called “skin fold pyoderma” in Spaniels, Bloodhounds, Shar Peis, Pekingese, Pugs, Boxers, and Bulldogs.

-Histiocytomas are button-like red lumps usually found on the legs of dogs less than six years old.
+Histiocytomas are a type of benign tumor that appear as button-like red lumps usually found on the lower legs of dogs less than six years old.
 They are believed to be a collection of a specific kind of immune cells that protect your dog's skin from cancer.
 But because they look like certain types of aggressive cancers, they should be checked out by your vet.

 Papillomas are warts caused by canine papillomaviruses passed from dog to dog.
-Papillomas appear about 30 days after the skin is infected.
+A papilloma appears about 30 days after the skin is infected.

 These small cauliflower-like growths pop up suddenly on the mouth, face, eyelids, genitals, footpads, genitals, or between the toes.
 They can appear as a single growth or in clusters.

 Canine papillomas are unsightly, but it is very rare for them to progress into a form of cancer known as canine squamous cell carcinoma.
-Check with your vet about removal just to be on the safe side.
+Although this only occurs in severe cases, check with your vet about surgical removal just to be on the safe side.

 5. Sebaceous Cysts

 Sebaceous cysts are basically large pimples.
-When they burst, they release a skin oil called sebum, which will have a consistency and color similar to tiny curds of cottage cheese.
+When they burst, they release a skin oil called sebum which will have a consistency and color similar to tiny curds of cottage cheese.
+Sebum is created by the sebaceous gland which is a gland in the skin that opens up into a hair follicle.

 It's easy to tell that sebaceous cysts aren't cancerous.
 They have a regular, round shape.
 Cancers usually have uneven edges.
-They have the same color as surrounding skin.
-Cancers usually don't.
+Sebaceous cysts have the same color as surrounding skin, cancers usually don't.

 Sebaceous cysts can be firm or jiggly.
 They aren't likely to cause problems unless they become infected.
 Often, they will go away on their own after a few months.